scholzj/rhte-prague-2018/README.md

     oc apply -f 06-with-resource-limits.yaml

+## Prometheus metrics

+AMQ Streams provides metrics exports for Prometheus.
+Users can plug it with their own Prometheus installation to monitor AMQ Streams.
+Prometheus is not included in this demo.

 ## Accessing fast disks

 Obviously the nodes within an OpenShift cluster are not identical.
 The most important thing in getting a performant Kafka cluster is optimizing I/O. So we need to ensure that when OpenShift schedules broker pods it puts them on nodes with fast disks.